Military Space News

 Spain stayed out of both World Wars and remained relatively isolated during the Cold War, which "has inspired our collective culture and led to defence spending being viewed differently", Arteaga wrote in an article.

-Spain earned a place at recent summits on the war in Paris and London involving a select group of European leaders, but maintaining that influence could depend on keeping up with allies on defence spending, Arteaga said.
+Spain earned a place at recent summits on the Ukraine war in Paris and London involving a select group of European leaders.

-If Spain "does not stand with the rest", the country will "lose influence in the decisions relating to defence and security", he added.
+But if Spain "does not stand with the rest" on spending, the country will "lose influence in the decisions relating to defence and security", Arteaga said.

 Related Links